 SELECT @original, REGEXP_REPLACE(@original , 'I', 'i');

 The expected output is to replace all upper case ‘I’ to lower case ‘i’ in the string.
-Though in our query, we have mentioned only once, upper case ‘I’ appears twice in the string.
+Though we have mentioned this only once in our query, the upper case ‘I’ appears twice in the string.

-The replacing function will return a null value if the sub-string (expression) is not present in the string.
+The replacing function will return a null value if the string’s sub-string (expression) is absent.
 The query to validate that scenario will be as follows:

 SELECT @original, REGEXP_REPLACE(@original , 'and', 'also');

-Our string does not have the sub-string ‘also’.
-So the output should not be affected with the replacement clause, instead, it should be the same as the input.
+Our string does not have the sub-string ‘also.’
+So the output should not be affected by the replacement clause.
+Instead, it should be the same as the input.